-The Torres family proudly grows 90% Villalobos, with a small percentage of Caturra, scattered in their farm.
-The variety is not necessarily superior to others, but it is unique and makes the coffee distinctive, particularly due to it’s round, balanced and juicy acidity.
+The Torres family grows 90% Villalobos, with a small percentage of Caturra scattered throughout their farm.
+The Villalobos is not necessarily superior to others, but it is unique and makes the coffee distinctive, particularly due to its round, balanced, and juicy acidity.

-The Torres brothers strongly believe “raspa” (a way to manually cut down weeds, using a machete), re-planting, and sometimes, even picking.
+The Torres brothers strongly believe in “raspa” (a way to manually cut down weeds, using a machete), re-planting, and sometimes, even picking.
 When I first visited the Torres farm in 2012, I was impressed to see five of the brothers pruning and working hard.
-The farm looked so well cared for and loved.
-It was then that I and started discussing with Alvaro Torres how we could work together for the upcoming harvest (2013/14) and help produce an incredible version of the Torres coffee.
+The farm was so well-tended and loved.
+Alvaro Torres and I started discussing how we could work together for the 2013/14 harvest and produce an incredible version of the Torres coffee.